MolluskARK/MolluskARK-Plugins/README.md

 ### PluginTemplate v1.0
 Simple example plugin.
 Demonstrates installing a hook, installing a chat command, and reading from a config file.

-### SpyglassStats v0.2
-Display dino stats as a notification when players:
-- Look at a dino while a Spyglass is equipped
-- View a dino's inventory
-- Equip a cryopod with a dino inside

-Future plans:
-- Choice of "spyglass" weapon.
-Allow admins to specify blueprint for another weapon to display stats on
-- Configuration options (allow stats on wild/unallied dinos, etc)
-- Try to fix a couple cases where notifications get stuck on (`ServerActorCloseRemoteInventory_Implementation()` isn't always called when a remote inventory is closed, but there are related functions that look promising)
-- Maybe some customization for notification text
-- Maybe command(s) to search/display cryopod stats from inventories (I'd love to show cryo stats on the cryo item tooltip, but cryopods use a custom widget that I haven't been able to modify with server plugins.
-I also haven't been able to force cryos to use the default item widget (whose text can be modified))

 ### StructurePickup v0.1
 Very experimental.
 Allow some structures to always be picked up while others have a cooldown.
 A little tricky without mods due to client HUD.
 Currently I'm fiddling with structure net relevancy VERY frequently on APrimalStructure::Unstasis(), which seems like a bad plan.
 This also hijacks the structure's `CustomData` field, which seems to be unused but I need to verify it.<br/><br/>